Savory Egg White Matzo Brei With Leeks

 Matzo Brei is a dish made with matzo and egg, the basic version resembling French Toast made with unleavened bread.
 From what I hear, there are about as many recipes for it as there are Jewish grandmothers.
 Since it’s popular this time of year during Passover, I thought I’d come up with my own recipe.
 My take on it has some Provencal flavors.
 It’s savory and light and absolutely delicious.

-1/2 teaspoon Herbes de Provence (or Italian seasoning plus a few fennel seeds and lavender buds, if you have them)
+- 1/2 teaspoon Herbes de Provence (or Italian seasoning plus a few fennel seeds and lavender buds, if

 1. Break up the matzo sheets and place them in a colander set in the sink.
 Pour boiling water over them, and let them sit while you prepare the rest of the recipe.